-We also have received some creative responses as a treat :) Please enjoy below.
+Please enjoy the below.
 Vanier is truly a creative neighbourhood!

 "This photo shows a young girl peering into a bucket attached to a maple tree being tapped for its syrup.
 I like to play with depth and unique frames in my images.
 I had been carefully lining up this photo, when suddenly the girl ran into the frame.
 I was quick to react and captured this spontaneous and inquisitive pose.